felipetovarhenao/bell-tutorials/public/markdown/00_introduction.md

 ---

 These tutorials are designed to provide a clear and structured introduction to _bell_, helping you build a foundation for programming in the context of computer-assisted composition.
 Furthermore, many of these concepts will be broadly relevant and applicable to other programming languages and environments, should you wish to learn additional tools.
-Whether your interest lies in algorithmic music or simply gaining a deeper understanding of tools like _bellplay~_, the aim is to make the material accessible and relevant.
+Whether your interest lies in CAC or simply gaining a deeper understanding of audio tools like _bellplay~_, the aim is to make the material accessible and relevant.
 Take your time and feel free to revisit sections as needed—programming is a skill that grows with practice and experimentation.